Delhi Chalo march: Punjab farmers face water cannons, push through Haryana barricades | Headlines

 By afternoon, several groups of protesters – from Punjab and Haryana – were travelling towards Delhi on tractor-trolleys.
 Police diverted private vehicles and long lines of trucks were parked on the road.
 "It is condemnable that Haryana Police is using such measures to suppress an assembly of peaceful protesters.
 We are protesting in a peaceful manner, but they want to prevent us from using our democratic right to protest," a Punjab farmer told reporters earlier at Shambhu.

-Amarinder Singh and his Haryana counterpart exchanged words over Twitter.
-The Congress veteran asked Manohar Lal Khattar why his government was stopping farmers, and the BJP leader told him to stop "inciting" them.
+Punjab Chief Minister Amarinder Singh and his Haryana counterpart Manohar Lal Khattar exchanged words over Twitter.
+The Congress veteran asked Khattar why his government was stopping farmers, and the BJP leader told him to stop "inciting" them.

 ALSO READ